niklaushirt/k8s_training/k8s_training/fs-collector_v1/public/coursecatalog/JTC02 Kubernetes Labs.md

 🎉  Opening http://127.0.0.1:58935/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/ in your default browser...
 ```

+This starts the Kubernetes Dashboard in the background (hence the `&` at the end).
+If the Terminal seems stuck just press `Enter` once and you'll get the prompt back.

-After a while the Kubernetes Dashboard will open
+After a while the Kubernetes Dashboard will open.